QubitPi/management-blogs/docs/_posts/2022-08-09-artificial-neural-networks.md

 magnitude of all parameters directly in the objective.
 That is, for every weight $$\mathit{w}$$ in the network, we add the term $$\mathit{\frac{1}{2} \lambda w^2}$$ to the objective, where $$\lambda$$ is the regularization strength.
-It is common to see the factor of $$\frac{1}{2}$$ in front because then the gradient of this term with respect to the parameter $$\mathit{w}$$ is simply $$\mathit{\lambda w}$$ instead of $$\mathit{2 \lambda w}$$.
+It is common to see the factor of $$\frac{1}{2}$$ in front because then the gradient of this term with respect to the parameter $$\mathit{w}$$ is simply $$\mathit{\lambda w}$$ instead of $$\mathit{2\ \lambda w}$$.
 The L2 regularization has the intuitive interpretation of heavily penalizing peaky weight vectors and preferring diffuse weight vectors.
 Due to multiplicative interactions between weights and inputs this has the appealing property of encouraging the network to use all of its inputs a little rather than some of its inputs a lot.
 Lastly, notice that during gradient descent parameter update, using the L2 regularization ultimately means that every weight is decayed linearly: `W += -lambda * W` towards zero.

 ### L1 Regularization

-L1 regularization is another relatively common form of regularization, where for each weight $$\mathit{w}$$ we add the term $$\mathit{ \lambda \mid w \mid }$$ to the objective.
+L1 regularization is another relatively common form of regularization, where for each weight $$\mathit{w}$$ we add the term $$\mathit{ \lambda |w| }$$ to the objective.
 It is possible to combine the L1 regularization with the L2
-regularization: $$\mathit{ \lambda_1 \mid w \mid + \lambda_2 w^2 }$$ (this is called **Elastic Net Regularization**).
+regularization: $$\mathit{ \lambda_1 |w| + \lambda_2 w^2 }$$ (this is called **Elastic Net Regularization**).
+The L1
-The L1 regularization has the intriguing property that it leads the weight vectors to become sparse during optimization (i.e. very close to exactly zero).
+regularization has the intriguing property that it leads the weight vectors to become sparse during optimization (i.e. very close to exactly zero).
 In other words, neurons with L1 regularization end up using only a sparse subset of their most important inputs and become nearly invariant to the "noisy" inputs.
 In comparison, final weight vectors from L2 regularization are usually diffuse, small numbers.
 In practice, if you are not concerned with explicit feature selection, L2 regularization can be expected to give superior performance over L1.

 ### Max Norm Constraints